-Pardee RAND awarded 31 doctoral degrees in policy analysis and 32 master's degrees at its 2018 Commencement ceremony on June 16, 2018.
-More than 230 people attended the ceremony.
-A total of 26 alumni participated in the weekend's events.
+Every two years, alumni reunite on the Pardee RAND campus to celebrate the latest group of graduates.
+This past June 16, Pardee RAND awarded 31 doctoral degrees in policy analysis and 32 master's degrees at its 2018 Commencement ceremony.
+More than 230 people attended the ceremony, and a total of 44 alumni (including our latest grads) participated in the weekend's events.
 It was terrific seeing the extended Pardee RAND community come together to honor our most recent graduates.

 John Seely Brown is a visiting scholar and advisor to the Provost at the University of Southern California (USC) and the Independent Co-Chairman of Deloitte’s Center for the Edge.
 Prior to that he was the Chief Scientist of Xerox Corporation and the director of its Palo Alto Research Center (PARC)—a position he held for nearly two decades.
 He was a cofounder of the Institute for Research on Learning (IRL).

 Brown, or as he is often called—JSB—is a member of the American Academy of Arts and Sciences, the National Academy of Education, a Fellow of the American Association for Artificial Intelligence and of AAAS.
 He has published over 100 papers in scientific journals.
 His recent books include The Social Life of Information (HBS Press, 2000), with Paul Duguid; The Only Sustainable Edge (HBS Press, 2005), with John Hagel, The Power of Pull (Perseus books, 2010), with John Hagel; and The New Culture of Learning (2011), with Professor Doug Thomas at USC.